-The Cyprus Interaction Lab (CIL) of the Department of Multimedia and Graphic Arts of the Cyprus University of Technology is an interdisciplinary research lab dealing with topics in human computer interaction and educational technology.
-The lab is the first of its kind in Cyprus; even though it is relatively new, it already stands out with high-quality research and facilities.
+The Cyprus Interaction Lab (CIL) of the Department of Multimedia and Graphic Arts of the Cyprus University of Technology is an interdisciplinary research lab which specialises in Educational Technology and Human Computer Interaction.
+The lab was co-founded in 2011 by Panayiotis Zaphiris and Andri Ioannou and is the first of its kind in Cyprus.
+Even though it is relatively new, it already stands out with high-quality research and facilities.

-- Embodied Play for Learning using Technology
+- Embodied and Gameful Learning

-- Emerging Technology, Inclusive Design and Social Change
+- Design for Social Change

-- Constructivist and Constructionism pedagogy
+- Constructivist and constructionism pedagogy

 - Co-design with educators and stakeholders